 It is important to note that one can have any kind of fruit they want as long as one remains within the recommended limits for fruit intake, which is about 200 grams per day, that is, two servings per day.
 A small piece of whole fruit has about 15 grams of carbohydrate.
 However, just two tablespoons of dry fruits like raisins have 15 grams.
 So, be careful about your portion size.

 In a study on Chinese women, it was observed that consumption of cruciferous vegetables, green leafy vegetables, yellow vegetables, tomatoes and other vegetables have an inverse relation with the risk of type-2 diabetes.
-How exactly vegetables help in increasing glucose tolerance is yet to be discovered but it has often been attributed to the high quantities of antioxidants, fibre, and magnesium in vegetables.Villegas, Raquel, Xiao Ou Shu, Yu-Tang Gao, Gong Yang, Tom Elasy, Honglan Li, and Wei Zheng.
+How vegetables help increase glucose tolerance is yet to be discovered, but it has often been attributed to the high quantities of antioxidants, fibre, and magnesium in vegetables.Villegas, Raquel, Xiao Ou Shu, Yu-Tang Gao, Gong Yang, Tom Elasy, Honglan Li, and Wei Zheng.
 “Vegetable but not fruit consumption reduces the risk of type 2 diabetes in Chinese women.” … Continue reading

-The vegetables that ayurveda recommends for patients with diabetes include green banana, tanduleyaka (spiny amaranth), bitter vegetables like bitter gourd (karela), and methi leaves (fenugreek leaves) and coriander.
-Ayurveda recommends that diabetic people must cook their vegetables and consume them; these should not be eaten raw.
+The vegetables recommended by ayurveda for diabetes include green banana, tanduleyaka (spiny amaranth), bitter vegetables like bitter gourd (karela), methi leaves (fenugreek leaves) and coriander.
+Ayurveda for diabetes recommends that diabetic people must cook their vegetables and consume them; these should not be eaten raw.
 Triphala can also help people with diabetes as triphala reduces blood glucose levels.Phimarn, Wiraphol, Bunleu Sungthong, and Hiroyuki Itabe.
 “Effects of Triphala on Lipid and Glucose Profiles and Anthropometric Parameters: A Systematic Review.”
 Journal of Evidence-Based … Continue reading

 While consuming triphala, be careful if you are already taking antidiabetic medication.
 Consult a physician in this case.